mharen/mharen.github.io/blog/2006/2006-09-working-like-it-my-job.md

 I have also been working on other projects besides this software job.
 Working on these other projects has taught me three things.
 First, I like working with other people from my company.
 Rovisys seems to hire good people so working with them is unsurprisingly, good.
 This is in contrast to working closely with a somewhat difficult customer for long periods of time.

 Second, I like to write software.
-These other projects have <em>not</em> been software related.
+These other projects have *not* been software related.
 I have been doing a lot of documentation-related tasks for pharmaceuticals.
 Check out <a href="http://en.wikipedia.org/wiki/Current_good_manufacturing_practice">cGMP</a> for some nitty gritty boring stuff related to that.
 I am glad to gain exposure to these other fields, which is especially important at Rovisys because they do so much of that kind of stuff, but I find that I enjoy working with software much more.

 Lastly, I don’t like to travel much.
 Traveling would probably be fun if I were single, but I’m not.
 When I leave for weeks at a time, I miss my wife and my dogs.
 I have a family brewing back home and it’s tough to fly away, work 12-16 hours/day and live out of a hotel room.
 About that travel…yes let’s make this an obscenely long complainer post.
 Best to get it all out at once, right?